WHO WE ARE

 Our mission is to offer cutting-edge education and training in Integrative Attachment Therapy, grounded in the latest research and clinical expertise.
 By fostering a comprehensive understanding of attachment, we aim to empower clinicians to work effectively with patients/clients who experience attachment disruptions, ultimately promoting healthier, more secure relationships for individuals, couples, and communities worldwide.

-The IAT Institute was founded upon the work of Dr. David Elliott and the late Dr. Daniel P. Brown, pioneers in the field of the application of attachment theory to psychotherapy.
-Together with a group of their colleagues, over many years they examined the strengths and weaknesses of the many therapeutic approaches for treating adult attachment insecurity.
-Their groundbreaking 2016 book, Attachment Disturbances in Adults: Treatment for Comprehensive Repair, was the culmination of their study, and described their creative integration of the best aspects of many therapies into an approach accessible to all clinicians.
+The Integrative Attachment Therapy Method was initially created jointly by Dr. David Elliott and the late Dr. Daniel P. Brown, pioneers in the field of the application of attachment theory to psychotherapy.
+Together with a group of their colleagues, over many years, they examined the strengths and weaknesses of the many therapeutic approaches for treating adult attachment insecurity.
+Their groundbreaking 2016 book, Attachment Disturbances in Adults: Treatment for Comprehensive Repair, was the culmination of their work.
+The book describes their creative integration of the best aspects of many therapies, together with methodological innovations that produce an effective and efficient approach that is accessible to all clinicians.
+They named this treatment framework the ‘Three Pillars of attachment repair’.

 Our team of distinguished professionals